isomerpages/csa-sicw1/pages/terms-of-use.md

 Except as otherwise provided, the Contents of this website shall not be reproduced, republished, uploaded, posted, transmitted or otherwise distributed in any way, without the prior written permission of CSA.

 Modification of any of the Contents or use of the Contents for any other purpose will be a violation of CSA's copyright and other intellectual property rights.
-Graphics and images on this website are protected by copyright and may not be reproduced or appropriated in any manner without written permission of CSA.
+Graphics and images on this website, are protected by copyright and may not be reproduced or appropriated in any manner without written permission of CSA.

 #### Disclaimer